Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Proposed Method: DP-DMD

-By explicitly aligning the student’s first-step prediction with a teacher-derived intermediate state, this objective encourages the student to preserve the diversity encoded in early denoising stages, rather than collapsing to a small subset of modes favored by reverse-KL optimization.
-The motivation for supervising only the first step is discussed in \autoref{sec:motivation_first_step} of the Appendix.
+By aligning the first-step prediction with a teacher-derived intermediate state, this loss encourages the student to retain diverse global structure encoded by the teacher’s early denoising trajectories.
+Importantly, this supervision is applied only at the first step, where the teacher and student share the same input noise distribution.

-\paragraph{Quality Supervision.} After the first step, the student model is rolled out for the remaining $N-1$ steps to produce a final sample $\bm{x}_\theta$.
-Crucially, the output of the first step is \textit{detached} from the computational graph before proceeding, ensuring that the gradients from the DMD loss will not propagate back into the diversity-preserving step, enforcing a clean separation of roles: the first step governs diversity, while later steps focus exclusively on quality refinement.
+\paragraph{DMD-based quality supervision.} After the first denoising step, the student is rolled out for the remaining $N-1$ steps to obtain the final sample $\bm{x}_{\bm\theta}$.
+To maintain a clean separation between diversity preservation and quality refinement, we detach the output of the first step from the computational graph before applying the DMD loss.
+Consequently, gradients from DMD cannot be propagated back to the diversity-preserving step.
+The full DP-DMD loss is